 Sports & Camp Physicals

 Occupational Medicine & Injury Management

 We accept most types of insurance.
 Even if you don't have insurance; fear not, our fees are very affordable.
-Call Doctors Express Cherrydale for more information.
+Call AFC Doctor's Express Cherrydale for more information.

 Treatment for Non-Life Threatening Conditions Including:

 - Breaks & Sprains

 - Back pain, Joint pain, Body aches